sithmel/diogenes/README.md

 How does it work
 ================
-A lot of the things going on requires a bit of knowedge of occamsrazor (https://github.com/sithmel/occamsrazor.js).
+A lot of the things going on requires a bit of knowledge of occamsrazor (https://github.com/sithmel/occamsrazor.js).
 Basically a service is an occamsrazor adapter's registry (identified with a name).
 When you add a function you are adding an adapter to the registry.
 This adapter will return the function and the dependencies when called with the configuration as argument.
 When you try running a service the first thing that happen is that diogenes will try to unwrap all the services for discovering what function/dependencies use.
 This is what can happen: